Exu77/unobtainium/README.md

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Develpment Server
-Run 'npm run dev' the server will be started on `http://localhost:3080/`
+Run 'heroku local dev' the server will be started on `http://localhost:5000/` with the variables from the .env file.
+As the .env file is not in the repository you have to download it from the google drive _website folder

 ## Alphat Tab
 Kann weiter implementiert werden https://www.alphatab.net/docs/tutorial-web/viewport

 ev. könnte man auch umschwenken auf flat.io dort gibts einen online editor kostet aber einmalin 200.-- oder so